About the AMBA-PV Extension class

 This class is used for the TYPES template parameter with TLM 2.0 classes and interfaces.

 When using amba_pv_protocol_types with TLM 2.0 classes and interfaces, the following additional rules apply to the TLM 2.0 GP attributes:

 - The data length attribute must be greater than or equal to the burst size times the burst length.

 - The streaming width attribute must be equal to the burst size for a fixed burst.

-- The byte enable pointer attribute must be
+- The byte enable pointer attribute must be NULL on read transactions.

 - If nonzero, the byte enable length attribute shall be a multiple of the burst size on write transactions.

 - If the address attribute is not aligned on the burst size, only the address of the first burst